-The study population will be 4 (four) primary school with 150 students in Emuhaya division, Emuhaya district Kenya.
+The study population will be 1 school with 767 students in Buhimba secondary school.

 3.4 Sampling design.

 The researcher used purposive sampling technique to collect data from various departments.
 This was because the technique enabled the researcher to get information that let him to be more successful in his findings.